HeiniK0n/robotPatissier/README.md

 The purpose is to comment the post or the comments with a 'happy cake day' quote for the user that the cake day is reached today.

-It scan the post author 's account creation date or any commentator's account creation date, and if it's today then it comment 'Joyeux jour du gateau' This script must run several times a day to avoid missing any cake day.
+It scan the post author 's account creation date or any commentator's account creation date,

+and if it's today then it comment "Joyeux jour du gateau" This script must run several times a day to avoid missing any cake day.

 =========================